-On the other hand, if you’re encountering the Netflix communication issue on the Netflix app, you can reinstall it.
+On the other hand, if you’re encountering a Netflix communication issue on the app, you can reinstall it.
 It might also be necessary to update your video driver.

-7. Get the latest updates for Windows 10
+7. Get the latest updates for your Windows PC

 - Click the Start button and type Windows Update.